aliaman11072003/UrbanMed-Sync/README.md

-# SwathyaFlow-Sync
+# Nirmay---bandhu
-Hospital management system optimizing patient flow, bed availability, and inventory management.

-"SwathyaFlow Sync"

-Project Overview
-UrbanMed Sync is an innovative hospital-based solution designed to streamline patient management in Outpatient Departments (OPDs), optimize bed availability, and enhance the admission process.
-Built on advanced queuing models, this system ensures efficient patient flow, reducing wait times and improving overall healthcare delivery.

-The solution also incorporates robust inventory management modules to track the dispensation of medicines and consumables, ensuring that hospitals maintain optimal stock levels.
-This feature helps prevent shortages and overstocking, thereby supporting the efficient operation of medical facilities.
+Queuing Models in OPDs, Bed Availability, and Patient Admissions: A Hospital-Based Solution Problem Statement ID: 1620
+Problem Statement Title:
+Queuing models in OPDs/availability of beds/admission of patients.
+A hospital-based solution is ideal which can be integrated with a city-wide module.

+Description
+The project aims to develop a comprehensive technological solution that addresses key challenges faced by hospitals in managing patient flow, bed availability, patient admissions, and inventory of medicines and consumables.

+The solution will be based on queuing models in Outpatient Departments (OPDs) and provide real-time insights into bed availability and patient admissions.
+The project will also explore efficient inventory management systems to ensure the availability of necessary medicines and consumables at all times.

+Though some modules have been developed by the NIC, their implementation in Delhi is pending.
+Our solution will build on this, aiming to integrate with the existing city-wide hospital management system.

-Key Features
+Key Focus Areas:
-Advanced Queuing Models: Implement queuing algorithms to manage patient flow in OPDs, reducing wait times and ensuring timely care.
+Queuing Models in OPDs: Optimizing patient wait times and improving service delivery.
-Bed Availability Tracking: Real-time monitoring of bed occupancy and availability across hospital departments.
+Bed Availability Management: Real-time tracking of bed occupancy and availability.
-Patient Admission Management: Streamlined admission processes to ensure quick and accurate patient onboarding.
+Patient Admission System: Streamlined and automated patient admission processes.
-Inventory Management: Track the usage and availability of medicines and consumables, with alerts for low stock levels.
+Inventory Management: Efficient tracking of medicines and consumables to avoid stockouts.
-City-Wide Integration: Capable of integrating with city-wide healthcare modules to create a unified health management system.
+City-Wide Integration: Ensuring seamless integration with city-level health management systems for enhanced coordination.
-User-Friendly Interface: Intuitive design for easy navigation and minimal training requirements.
-Purpose
-This project aims to modernize and digitize hospital operations, making healthcare more efficient and accessible.
-While the initial focus is on individual hospitals, the solution is designed to scale, with the potential to be integrated into a city-wide healthcare management system.

-Technology Stack
-Backend:  Node.js,Python ||
-Frontend: TailwindCSS,Html,React,Framer ||
-Database: ||
-Integration:  ||
-Deployment: Vercel  ||
+Organization
+Client: Government of NCT of Delhi

+Features
+Dynamic OPD Queuing System: Implements advanced queuing models to minimize patient wait times and ensure better resource allocation.
+Bed Availability Dashboard: Real-time status of bed availability in different hospital departments, including emergency and ICUs.
+Automated Patient Admission: Digitized and automated patient admission workflow to reduce manual intervention.
+Inventory Management Module: Real-time tracking of stock levels for medicines and consumables to prevent shortages.
+City-Wide Integration Capability: The solution can be expanded to integrate with the city-wide health module to offer a holistic view of hospital resources.